-Microsoft Azure is usually described as having “limitless potential” and “unlimited possibilities” (admittedly, both phrases are from our Azure page), but what does Azure actually do and what can it do for your business?
+Microsoft Azure is usually described as having “limitless potential” and “unlimited possibilities,” but what does Azure actually do and what can it do for your business?

-In this blog, I’ll answer these questions and show you the value with three concrete ways Azure can be used by your business and the real benefits you can gain today.
+In this blog, I’ll answer these questions and show you the value with four concrete ways Azure can be used by your business and the real benefits you can gain today.

 What is Azure?

-At its core, Azure is a public cloud computing platform—it is Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) that can be used for services such as analytics, virtual computing, storage, networking, and much more.
+At its core, Azure is a public cloud computing platform—with solutions including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) that can be used for services such as analytics, virtual computing, storage, networking, and much more.
 It can be used to replace or supplement your on-premise servers.

 Here are some quick facts about Azure.